franciscop/picnic/plugins/button/documentation.md

 # Buttons

-These buttons are inspired by [tympanus buttons](http://tympanus.net/Development/CreativeButtons/).
+Inspired by [tympanus.net](http://tympanus.net/Development/CreativeButtons/) and [clrs.cc](http://clrs.cc/).
 Buttons can be of different types and different colors.

 ## Installation